ubclaunchpad/floradora/README.md

 # virtual-collection

+## :gear: Developer Setup Guide

+Virtual Collection consists of a React Native frontend and an Express/Node backend, with everything written in TypeScript.
+To set up the frontend development environment, see the [frontend developer setup guide](/frontend/VirtualCollection/README.md).
+The backend and its associated documentation are still a work in progress - stay tuned!

 ## :books: Contributing

 Any and all contributions are greatly appreciated!
 Please follow the steps below to ensure your contribution gets accepted: